benjaminsnorris/media.bsn.design/data/agendum/Welcome.md

 	- In outline view
 		- Drag a row to change the order
 		- Collapse a section and drag the row to move the whole section
-		- One or more rows can be dragged to the toolbar to delete theme
+		- One or more rows can be dragged to the toolbar to delete them
 	- In list view
 		- Drag one or more agenda to a folder to move them
 		- Hover over a folder or the back arrow while dragging to navigate through folders